Nareshwar and Sri Rang Avadhoot

 Uniting with the sea – Reva Sangam

 Since Bharuch is almost at the end of the Narmada’s trajectory (about 50 km away from the sea,) those who do Parikrama by vehicles have their vehicles crossed over here.
 On the southern side the river has to be crossed from the village of Vimaleshwar, also called Vamaleshwar, on boats.
 The road from Ankaleshwar till Hansot is called the Dandi Path.’
 After Hansot one has to leave the ‘Dandi Path’ to proceed a few miles more to reach Vimaleshwar.
 At Vimaleshwar there are several temples and hundreds of pilgrims can be seen resting and waiting for boats.
-Most wait for long hours or even more than a day to get a place in the boat to cross the sea to reach the northern banks.
+Most wait for long hours or even more than a day to get a place in the boat to cross the sea to reach the northern bank.
 Several of them come by buses.
 Of late a lot of arrangements for hosting Parikramavasis have come up in this place.

-To cross over from the southern banks to the northern one has to sail 40 km and in between this is where place of Narmada’s union with the sea is marked known as ‘Rewa-Sangam.’
+To cross over from the southern bank to the northern one has to sail 40 km and in between this is where place of Narmada’s union with the sea is marked known as ‘Rewa-Sangam.’
 The Parikramavasis have to book the boats which ferry them across the waters in about 4 to 5 hours (earlier it used to take eight hours.)
 At the middle of this, they offer their worship to Narmada Devi.
 The regular boat services for Parikramavasis is usually not available between ‘Akshay Tritiya’ in the summers to Deepawali.
-They cross over to Mithitalai on the northern banks which is very close to the huge industrial area of Dahej, which is said to have been a place of Tapasya of Rishi Dadhichi.
+They cross over to Mithitalai on the northern bank which is very close to the huge industrial area of Dahej, which is said to have been a place of Tapasya of Rishi Dadhichi.

 To the west of Vimaleshwar and Mithitalai is the Gulf of Cambay (Khambaat ki Khaadi) and therefore further westward is located the Saurashtra region, separated from Bharuch district and this side of the land by the Gulf.
 A fact, not widely known, is that Gujarat has the largest coastline among all Indian states.
 It also has a multiple ports that cater to the increased trade and commerce.
 The old seaport town of Gogha is located directly in front of Vimaleshwar.
 It was an important port, flourishing for more than a millennium, until overtaken by the Bhavnagar port, some distance north of it.